Best Practices in Healthcare Accounts Receivable Management

 Electronic health records (EHRs), patient portals, and automating revenue cycle management can help healthcare practices reduce operating costs and improve patient care.
 The revenue cycle plays a very important role from the time a patient makes an appointment or walks into the healthcare practice and ends once all payments are received by the billing department and posted.
 If a claim is not paid when it is submitted for the first time, then the possibility that the healthcare facility will ever receive the money is low.
 Some of the strategies to improve accounts receivable are detailed below:

 - Catch potential denials even before the claims are submitted to insurance companies.
 This ensures that the claims are paid the first time itself.
 Software can help solve the problem if it is designed to identify claims that are likely to be denied automatically.
 The software should be intelligent enough to update constantly and adapt to changing rules so that it can improve claims denials and increase collection rates.
 The ideal software should have a higher first pass resolution rate (FPRR) so that practices get paid on the first submission itself; it should catch potential denials early to enable the healthcare practice to submit more accurate claims which can get processed quickly.
-By ensuring that claims are paid when first submitted, you can avoid the tedious process of reviewing denials and following up with insurance companies and payors.
+By ensuring that claims are paid when first submitted, you can avoid the tedious process of reviewing denials and following up with insurance companies and payers.

 - Underpayment from insurance companies is another problem faced by healthcare providers.
 It is difficult for a medical practice to track all the payments and keep track of every insurance company contract.
 This makes it impossible to know when the practice Is being underpaid.
 Again, software can help identify underpayments, track and automatically compare the actual payments versus the specified payments in the insurance contract.
 Accurate information of A/R thus collected can provide a timeline of when money is expected and help plan budgeting decisions.

 - Traditionally, account receivables were tracked at 30-day intervals.
 However, different insurance companies operate on their own schedules.
-So, two receivables from different payors would require different actions if received from two different payors.
+So, two receivables from different payers would require different actions if received from two different payers.
 The ideal method would be to use software that allows daily aging of receivables.
 By automating the process, a letter can be generated, claim resubmitted and the claim sent to the collector’s queue.

 - The tedious manual process of scheduling patients to collecting final reimbursement can be made more efficient with the use of the designated software.
 This will improve efficiency, increase visibility and control and enhance staff management.